ghost-land/Nintendo-eShop-db/script_3ds/videos/readme.md

 ## Configuration
 Adjust the following parameters in the script according to your needs:

-- `MAX_WORKERS`: Maximum number of threads to use for parallel downloads.
+- `MAX_WORKERS`: Maximum number of threads to use for parallel downloads, by default is `10`.

 ## Important Notes
 - **URL:** The script uses a specific URL to fetch MOFLEX files.
 Ensure the URL is up-to-date and valid.